Original-Research: MHP Hotel AG (von NuWays AG): Buy

 Classification of NuWays AG to MHP Hotel AG

-Expansion as potential catalyst.
-As stated before, CEO Frehse once again highlighted that the current market situation offers some appealing investment opportunities for MHP.
-As some peers have struggled recently, options for MHP to take over and reposition hotels in prominent locations should become available.
-Here, the company in yesterday's corporate news reiterated that is currently observing several options to increase existing financing capabilities in order to be more flexible.
-Mind you, that we do not include any portfolio expansion in our model, thus leaving some upside to our estimates.

-Overall, the release fully underpins our conviction in the case as MHP again proved the financial resilience and strength of its positioning in the luxury hotel segment.

-We thus confirm BUY with an unchanged PT of € 3.00 based on DCF.
+We maintain our high conviction in the stock which continues to look cheap on both EV/ adj.
+EBITDA as well as FCFY and thus reiterate our BUY recommendation with an unchanged PT of € 3.00 based on DCF

 For additional information visit our website: https://www.nuways-ag.com/research-feed